KyleShook/gatsby-starter-netlify-cms/src/pages/index.md

     asynchronously.

     ‍
-description: MURAL is the place for you to unlock your team’s collective imagination.‍
+description: "MURAL is the place for you to unlock your team’s collective imagination.‍ "
 intro:
   blurbs: []
   heading: As